HttpResponse.WriteSubstitution Method (HttpResponseSubstitutionCallback)

 A static or instance method on another arbitrary object.

-On the first request to the page, the calls the HttpResponseSubstitutionCallback delegate to produce the output.
+On the first request to the page, the HttpResponseSubstitutionCallback delegate to produce the output.
 Then, it adds a substitution buffer to the response, which retains the delegate to call on future requests.
-Finally, it degrades client-side cacheability from public to server-only, ensuring future requests to the page re-invoke the delegate by not caching on the client.
+Finally, it degrades client-side cacheability from public to server-only, ensuring future requests to the page re-invoke the delegate by not caching on the client.calls the

 Post-cache substitution is not supported for a cached user control where output caching is applied at the user control level.
 This is also known as fragment caching.
 For more information, see Caching Portions of an ASP.NET Page.